 How to Lucid Dream

-So now that you know what this amazing phenomenon is all about it’s time to learn how to lucid dream.
-It does take some practice and persistence, but if you keep at it then you should be able to experience it in no time.
+So now that you know what this amazing phenomenon is all about it’s time to learn how

 It’s important that you don’t try to rush or push having a lucid dream.
 This will cause you to fail and then discourage you to try again and you will miss out on this wonderful new world you are about to experience.
 The average person takes about 2 months to have their first lucid dream, but I can guarantee that if you are serious about it and implement all of the techniques described here then you should have your first one in less than two weeks.